LOADING ...

 you.

-Imagine being on one of them boats coming to
+Imagine being on one of them coming over to

-there at night on watch, everyone else is drunk
+at night on watch, everyone else is either drunk

 or asleep.
-And you're watching for and the
+And you're for America and the

-boat's up and down.
-And you don't like it anyhow.
+boat's going up and down.
+And you like it anyhow.

 But you gotta stand and watch, for what.
 Only he

-knows, and he ain't watching.
-You hear the
+knows, and he watching.
+You hear the waves

-lapping against the of the ship.
+lapping the side of the ship.
 The moon is

-going behind the clouds.
-You hear the pitter of
+going the clouds.
+You hear the pitter patter of

 footprints on deck.
 IS THAT YOU KIDS?
 IT AIN'T.